NINTH ANNUAL - OCTOBER 5-27, 2019 - SAVE THE DATE!

-As a 16-year-old kid from Orange County, Neroni got a job working at Disneyland’s Club 33.
+As a 16-year-old kid from Orange County, Neroni got a job working in Disneyland’s Club 33.
 There, he discovered a love and aptitude for the kitchen that would set him apart.
-His newfound interest and abilities took him north to Chez Panisse, where he worked on the line for a year and began his career-long reverence for responsibly sourced ingredients.
+His newfound interest and abilities took him north to Chez Panisse, where he worked on the line for year and began his career-long reverence for responsibly sourced ingredients.

 Neroni returned to Southern California to help open Spago, Beverly Hills.
 Neroni went on to earn his stripes in New York and Europe, including such notable kitchens as Le Cirque, Blue Hill, and Essex House.